Huperio, 100 mg 56 pcs.

 Overdose

-The most likely symptom of overdose is arterial hypotension due to the antihypertensive effect of the drug.
+The most likely symptom of an overdose is arterial hypotension due to the antihypertensive effect of the drug.
 Symptomatic treatment is recommended.

 ---|---|